 - statutory warning

-These regulations came into force on the date of their publication in the Official Gazette, however the enforcement against these standards will starts from 1st April 2019 and so Food Business Operator shall comply with all the provisions of these regulations by this date.
+These regulations came into force on the date of their publication in the Official Gazette, however, the enforcement against these standards will start from 1st April 2019 and so Food Business Operator shall comply with all the provisions of these regulations by this date.

 The standards specified in these regulations shall apply to distilled and un-distilled alcoholic beverages.